-Course-based activities offer one way of ensuring active participation of students.
+Course-based activities offer one way of ensuring the active participation of students.
 Using activities enables students to move more readily from receiving knowledge to generating knowledge.

-All learners benefit from doing, even during assessment.
+All learners benefit from doing, even during an assessment.
 Using ProProfs Quiz Maker in one of the following activities lets students be in charge of their own learning.

 (1) Use mystery

 Some teachers refer to this type of activity as open-book or open-note.
 These titles may accurate descriptions but they aren’t very appealing.
 Students love a good mystery.
 Ask students to use their detective skills to discover answers.

 With ProProfs QuizMaker teachers can create questions that contain related material.
 Attach a screenshot, photograph or diagram, or even a video, then ask students to evaluate the attached material in order to find the answer.

 By providing material that reflects the information contained in the corresponding lesson, you are reinforcing prior instruction by forcing students to explore, analyze, and evaluate information.

 The mystery method can be used effectively with matching, true/false, fill in the blank, and multiple choice, as well as essay type questions.